Child safety seat: European Union and UNECE regulations

 Directive 2003/20/EC of the European Parliament and the Council has mandated the use of child-restraint systems in vehicles effective May 5, 2006.
 Children less than 135 cm tall in vehicles must be restrained by an approved child restraint system suitable for the child's size.
 In practice, child restraint systems must be able to be fitted to the front, or other rows of seats.
-Children may not be transported using a rearward-facing child restraint system in a passenger seat protected by a front air bag, unless the air bag has been deactivated.
+Seats equipped with layers like energy-retaining foam and supported side-influence confidence focus on your baby’s well being.
+Extra highlights, for example, customization outfit structure and against bounce back bars modify welfare and solidness.
+High belling principles give cognitive state, guaranteeing your child’s security outweighs everything else during car rides.

 For a child restraint to be sold or used within any of the 56 UNECE member states it must be approved by the standards of UNECE Regulation 44/04, Directive 77/541/EEC or any other subsequent adaptation thereto.
 In order to be granted ECE R44 approval the child restraint must comply with several design, construction and production conformity standards.
 If approval is granted the seat can display an orange label with the unique approval license number, the type of approval, the mass group approved for and the details of the manufacturer.

 However, until May 9, 2008, member states may have permitted the use of child restraint systems approved in accordance with their national standards.
 Euro NCAP has developed a child-safety-protection rating to encourage improved designs.
 Points are awarded for universal child-restraint anchorages ISOFIX, the quality of warning labels and deactivation systems for front-passenger airbags.

 2013: New EU I-Size regulation is introduced: "i-Size" is the name of a new European safety regulation, UNECE Regulation 129 that affects car seats for children under 15 months of age.
 It came into effect in July 2013 and provides extra protection in several ways, most notably by providing rearward facing travel for children up to 15 months instead of 9 to 12 months, which the previous EU regulation advised.
 This new regulation is to be phased in between 2013 and 2018 and will be run in parallel to UNECE R44/04 until 2018 when it completely supersedes it.